Growing Vegetables in Small SpacesEvery square inch matters in a small vegetable garden. Here are practical tips for increasing your bounty.

 Create an edible landscape

 When you only have limited garden space to work with, choose plants that will give you big yields in a small area.
 Many vegetables and herbs have compact cultivars that are container friendly and ideal for small gardens.
-(See our list of Ten Great Space-Saving Edibles).
+(See below for 12 great space-saving edibles to grow.)

 Come back for more